0

 Want your music to show up more on Spotify’s Discovery Weekly and Release Radar to get discovered by new potential fans?

 Discover Weekly playlists have been streamed for over 2.3 billion hours between July 2015 and June 25, 2020.
-It can be a powerful tool to get more exposure for your songs within the Spotify ecosystem.
+With over 600 million active users, you can imagine it being significantly higher in 2024.
+Getting on algorithmic playlists, like Discover Weekly, can be a powerful tool to get more exposure for your songs within the Spotify ecosystem.

 Spotify’s goal is to make the best song recommendations for their users based on individual listening behaviors, habits and music preferences.
 They use several metrics to evaluate what songs get included in their algorithmic playlists for a particular listener.
 No one knows for sure what all the metrics are since Spotify doesn’t share that information publicly.

-However, there’s strong reason to believe saves are a strong signal for Spotify.
+However, there’s strong reason to believe saves and popularity index are strong signals for Spotify.
 Generally, a lot of emphasis is on getting more streams, but that’s only part of it.

-In this blog, I will break down what the save-to-listener rate is and other key factors you need to know about.
+In this blog, I will break down the save-to-listener rate, popularity index and other key factors you need to know about.
 Working on these metrics will improve your chances of getting on Spotify’s algorithmic playlists and get more exposure for your music.

 Read More